rsearls/blog-posts/microprofile-config-outOfBox/blog/blog.md

 ````

 I suggest you build and deploy the applications, so you can call the endpoints
 as I do and see the output, however I will list the output here as well.
-I
-will be using cURL to call the endpoints.

 #### Build and Deploy
 ```